davebelais/odot-cds/reference/ReadMe_rev_11-2012.txt

 ------------------------------------------------------------------------------------------
 A.	Description of system-generated fields available in Raw Data Extracts and Decode Database

 	The Raw Data Extract (CDS501) and Decode Database (CDS510) contain fields which were developed for the purpose of simplifying querying.
 Depending on the user's search criteria, use of these fields can eliminate the need for writing complex queries and linking tables.
-The “Data Extract Code Descriptions” manual, available on the Crash Analysis & Reporting Unit’s web page, provides information specific to each system-generated field.
+The ï¿½Data Extract Code Descriptionsï¿½ manual, available on the Crash Analysis & Reporting Unitï¿½s web page, provides information specific to each system-generated field.
 Please visit this link: http://www.oregon.gov/ODOT/TD/TDATA/pages/car/car_publications.aspx

      1. Crash Level
 	-  Alcohol-Involved: Crashes where an active participant had been drinking.